yuxi-liu-wired/cheela/src/dragonsegg/contact9.md

 Amalita opened the hatch to the air-lock and went in, dogging the door behind her.
 She signaled to Cesar through the port and felt her suit stiffen as the pressure dropped.
 The outer hatch swung in, and Amalita held onto her safety line as she cautiously looked out.
 Although she had been outside St. George a dozen times on repair jobs in the long journey out to Dragon's Egg, this was the first time she had been outside Dragon Slayer, and she knew the scenery was going to be very confusing.
 Anything in space that causes confusion is a prime source of accidents, and she had not lived this long by taking chances in out-ship jobs.

 Amalita looked out of the air-lock set in the middle of Dragon Slayer.
 Since the ship was inertially stabilized, the stars remained fixed in the sky.
-However&mdash;flashing in front of the port five times a second was the bright white globe of Dragon's Egg.
+However---flashing in front of the port five times a second was the bright white globe of Dragon's Egg.
 At 400 kilometers distance, the 20-kilometer-diameter neutron star was about five times bigger than Sol at Earth and took up an appreciable part of the sky.

 "If only we were orbiting around it at a faster rate, so that it would blur out into a ring," she thought.
 "At five times a second it is right in the visual flicker band and is going to be a real annoyance."